 Parenting Tip: As a parent who is a 5, learn to communicate with your kids on their level.
-Children often need concrete examples that they can relate to in order to understand abstract concepts.
+Children often need concrete examples that they can relate to, to understand abstract concepts.
 Break big ideas into smaller pieces and big tasks (like cleaning their rooms) into smaller steps appropriate for their age.

 6 – The Loyalist

 Sixes are almost always anxious, suspicious, and responsible.
 They anticipate potential problems before they happen and try to prevent them.
 (I know because I am a 6.)

-Parenting Tip: As a parent who is a 6, trust your instincts, but don’t let your fear of something going wrong to control your decisions.
+Parenting Tip: As a parent who is a 6, trust your instincts, but don’t let your fear of something going wrong control your decisions.
 Don’t smother your kids to protect them.
 You won’t always be in charge.
 Your kids need to be able to make their own age-appropriate decisions without your fears hanging over them.
 Prepare them for challenges, but don’t scare your children away from taking healthy risks as they grow.

 7 – The Enthusiast

 Sevens are typically fun-loving, easily distracted, and scattered.
 They are the risk-takers and the life of the party.

 Parenting Tip: As a parent who is a 7, be present.
 Your kids don’t need an endless schedule of activities to keep them busy.
 (In fact, a full itinerary is challenging for many of the other enneagram types to maintain.)
 More than any other extracurricular or social activity, your children need you and your undivided attention regularly.
 Make sure downtime with your kids is a regular part of your weekly schedule.

 8 – The Challenger